roadtojobs/roadtojobs/README.md

 - Vue 3 x TypeScript
 - TailwindCSS for UI/UX

-A simple VPS from $5 (Vultr/DigitalOcean) can run RoadToJobs just lovely fine 🥹❤️.
+A simple VPS from **$5** (Vultr/DigitalOcean) can run RoadToJobs just lovely fine 🥹❤️.
+You don't need the NASA-server.

 ## Project Structure
 RoadToJobs follows the monorepo strategy, each folder would contain their own README file.